ISISNeutronMuon/MDANSE/Doc/pages/R_parameters.rst

 q-vectors
 ~~~~~~~~~

-:math:`\mathbf{q}`-vectors can be created using several generators.
-The generators use
+:math:`\mathbf{q}`-vectors can be created using several generators, which
-different input parameters.
-The details are given here.
+sample the reciprocal space in different ways.
+Specific generators are described
+in :ref:`vector-generator-list`.

 For vector generators requiring "shells" and "width" input, the "shell" input defines
 a range of bin centres, and "width" gives the bin width used for assigning vectors to shells.